Political repression in the Islamic Republic of Iran

-Political repression has been exercised in Iran since the 1979 Islamic Revolution, which led Ayatollah Ruhollah Khomeini to power and thus established an Islamic theocratic state underpinned by a political system that combined Islamic principles with authoritarian control.
-The Islamic Republic has throughout its history used executions, massacres and torture against those perceived as potential dissidents.
-In 2024, the United Nations Special Rapporteur on Human Rights in Iran published a report that categorised the 1981–1982 massacres and 1988 executions as crimes against humanity and genocide.
+Political repression has been practiced in Iran since the Iranian Revolution of 1979.
+This repression culminated in Ayatollah Ruhollah Khomeini's rise to power and the establishment of an Islamic republic, whose political system combines religious and state institutions that it previously overthrew.
+Human rights organizations have accused the Islamic Republic of executing, torturing, and repressing political opponents and dissidents.
+Survivors described being blindfolded, waiting in corridors to be brought before a committee, and witnessing prisoners being taken for execution—including those whose health had deteriorated due to torture.
+Human rights groups have alleged that such practices are used to suppress political dissent.
+In 2024, the UN Special Rapporteur on Human Rights in Iran published a report that categorized the 1981–1982 massacres and 1988 executions as crimes against humanity and genocide.
+Since the 2026 Iran massacres, repression has become nearly total, with prohibitions against open dissent being strictly enforced.

 Establishment of the Islamic Republic and early repression (1979–1989)

-The 1979 revolution and the rise of the Islamic Republic
+1979 revolution and rise of the Islamic Republic

-The 1979 Islamic Revolution, which resulted in the overthrow of the Pahlavi monarchy, marked the beginning of a new era of governance in Iran.
-Following the revolution, political power was held by the clerical leadership of Ayatollah Khomeini, who sought to establish an Islamic state based on Wilayat al-Faqih (Guardianship of the Islamic Jurist), a doctrine that grants supreme political authority to the highest-ranking cleric.
+The 1979 Islamic Revolution, which resulted in the overthrow of the Pahlavi monarchy, marked a significant shift in governance for Iran.
+Following this revolution, political power was held by the clerical leadership of Ayatollah Khomeini; he sought to establish an Islamic state based on the concept of Wilāyat al-Faqīh (Guardianship of the Islamic Jurist), a doctrine that grants supreme political authority to the highest-ranking cleric.

-Having overthrown the previous government due to its own oppression of civil liberties, Khomeini was first viewed as a unifying figure who did not seek power but only to help free the Iranian people as well as an ally of the different branches of the Iranian opposition.
-Subsequently, Khomeini's regime moved to "systemically eliminate rival political groups".
+Having overthrown the previous government because it oppressed civil liberties, Khomeini was first viewed as a unifying figure who did not seek power, but sought only to help liberate the Iranian people, as well as being an ally of the different branches of the Iranian opposition.
+However, Khomeini's regime subsequently moved to swiftly and systematically eliminate rival political groups.

-The 1980s: revolutionary purges and the consolidation of power
+1980s: revolutionary purges and consolidation of power

-1981-1982 massacres
+1981–1982 massacres

 The 1981 massacre was orchestrated by the Islamic Republic of Iran, which targeted perceived political and religious opponents of the Islamic Republic.
-Among those targeted were intellectuals, artists, scientists, liberals, monarchists, socialists, ethnic minorities, as well as members of religious groups such as the Bahá'í Faith.
-Spanning from June 1981 to March 1982, this mass violence was part of the Cultural Revolution, which was initiated by Ayatollah Khomeini with the goal of removing non-Islamic influences from Iranian society.
+Among those targeted were intellectuals, artists, scientists, liberals, monarchists, socialists, ethnic minorities, and members of religious groups such as the Bahá'ís.
+Lasting from June 1981 to March 1982, this mass violence was part of the Cultural Revolution in Iran, which was initiated by Ayatollah Khomeini in order to remove non-Islamic influences from Iranian society.
 This purge led to the deaths of thousands of political and religious dissidents, as well as critics of the regime.

-In 2024, the United Nations Special Rapporteur classified the crimes committed during this period as both genocide and crimes against humanity.
-The report called for the establishment of an independent international body to investigate and hold those responsible accountable for their actions during the massacre.
+In 2024, the UN Special Rapporteur classified the crimes committed during this period as both genocide and crimes against humanity.
+The report called for establishing an independent international body to investigate and hold those responsible accountable for their actions during the massacre.